gurgleapps/Gurgle-Apps-Word-Clock/README.md

 ## ✨ Features

 The Color Word Clock is designed to be fun, reliable, and easy to customise—whether you're assembling a full kit or building from scratch.

+It's also an ideal starter project for makers, students, and hobbyists who want a hands‑on introduction to MicroPython, LEDs, and WiFi‑enabled electronics.

 - **Dual Wi-Fi Mode**
   The clock connects to your home WiFi while also running its own access point, so you can *always* access the admin panel.